 - 1. Run the appropriate diagnostic test.

-- 2. Turn off the system and attached peripherals, and disconnect the system from the electrical outlet.

-- 3. Open the system.

-- 4. Ensure that each expansion card is firmly seated in its connector.

-- 5. Close the system.

-- 6. If the problem is not resolved, turn off the system and attached peripherals, and disconnect the system from the electrical outlet.

-- 7. Open the system.

-- 8. Remove all expansion cards installed in the system.

-- 9. Close the system.

-- 10. Run the appropriate diagnostic test.
-If the tests fail, see Getting Help.
+For more information, see Using System Diagnostics. - 2.
+Turn off the system and attached peripherals, and disconnect the system from the electrical outlet. - 3.
+Open the system. - 4.
+Ensure that each expansion card is firmly seated in its connector. - 5.
+Close the system. - 6.
+If the problem is not resolved, turn off the system and attached peripherals, and disconnect the system from the electrical outlet. - 7.
+Open the system. - 8.
+Remove all expansion cards installed in the system. - 9.
+Close the system. - 10.
+Run the appropriate diagnostic test.
+For more information, see Using System Diagnostics.

-- 11. For each expansion card you removed in step 8, perform the following steps:

-- a) Turn off the system and attached peripherals, and disconnect the system from the electrical outlet.

-- b) Open the system.

-- c) Reinstall one of the expansion cards.

-- d) Close the system.

-- e) Run the appropriate diagnostic test.
+- 11. For each expansion card you removed in step 8, perform the following steps: - a.
+Turn off the system and attached peripherals, and disconnect the system from the electrical outlet. - b.
+Open the system. - c.
+Reinstall one of the expansion cards. - d.
+Close the system. - e.
+Run the appropriate diagnostic test.
+For more information, see Using System Diagnostics.